MerosCrypto/Meros/docs/Protocol/Consensus.md

 Unlock Transactions execute MerosScript.
 Each MerosScript operation has a different amount of "gas" required to be executed.
 In order to reward MeritHolders for executing MerosScipt, the sender of the Unlock must pay `gasPrice * gas` in Meros.

 A GasPrice is a MeritHolder voting to update the gasPrice variable.
-The way the gasPrice is determined is the exact same as the way the spam filters determine their difficulty.
+The way the gasPrice is determined is the exact same as the way the spam filters determine their difficulty except that gas price updates only take effect once archived in a Block.

 They have the following fields: